DhruvShah510/financial-analyzer-debug-challenge/README.md

 ## Features
 * **Multi-Agent System:** A team of four distinct AI agents collaborate in a sequential workflow to produce a comprehensive report.
 * **Asynchronous Task Queuing:** Uses Celery and Redis to handle long-running analysis jobs in the background, keeping the API fast and responsive.
-* **Persistent Storage:** Saves all analysis results to a structured SQLite database for permanent storage and future retrieval.
+* **Persistent Storage:** Saves all analysis results to a structured SQLite database (`analysis_results.db`) for permanent storage and future retrieval.
-* **PDF & Text File Analysis:** Capable of ingesting and processing financial data from both PDF and plain text files.
+* **PDF & Text File Analysis:** Capable of ingesting and processing financial data from PDF files.
 * **Web-Enabled Analysis:** The Senior Financial Analyst agent can use a search tool to gather real-time market news and sentiment.
 * **Local LLM Integration:** Powered by a local LLM (e.g., Llama 3, Phi-3) running via Ollama.